kaloyanknkostov/rummicubei/README.md

 - git
 ## How to run

-To run our code please run the main method from the GameEngine class or.
+To run our code please run the main method from the GameEngine class.

 ## Structure